 The Best Peach Cobbler

 Peach season is one of the best times of the year, am I right?!
-If you have your own peach tree, this Peach Cobbler recipe is a great way to use up some of those peaches.
+If you have a peach tree, this Peach Cobbler recipe is a great way to use up some of those peaches.
 And, it’s one of the best Peach Cobbler recipes I’ve found!
-Sweet peaches, topped with a delicious sweet crunch, and ice cream, this cobbler is the ultimate southern comfort dessert.
+Sweet peaches topped with a delicious, sweet crunch and ice cream make this cobbler the ultimate Southern comfort dessert.

 For this recipe, I used frozen peaches, but you can use fresh peaches as well.
-This dessert consists of sugared peaches topped with a sweetened biscuit topping that is baked until you have tender fruit with a sweet, crispy topping.
+This dessert consists of sugared peaches topped with a sweetened biscuit topping, baked until the fruit is tender and the topping is sweet and crispy.

 Peach Cobbler Ingredients

-For this recipe, you will need ingredients for the peach filling, as well as ingredients for the cobbler topping.
+For this recipe, you’ll need ingredients for the peach filling, as well as ingredients for the cobbler topping.
 As a prepper, you probably have most of these ingredients already, but if you don’t, get out your shopping list and jot these down:

-• Peaches– I used frozen peaches, but fresh peaches would ultimately make this recipe even better!
-If using fresh peaches, make sure you read how to peel and cut them below.
+• Peaches: I used frozen peaches, but fresh peaches would ultimately make this recipe even better!
+If using fresh peaches, make sure you read the instructions below on how to peel and cut them.

-• Flour– I used bread flour for this recipe.
-You will measure your flour opposite of the way you measure sugar.
+• Flour: I used bread flour for this recipe.
+You’ll measure your flour in the opposite way you measure sugar.
 Use a spoon to scoop the flour into the measuring cup, and then level it off with a butter knife.
 Flour packs tightly, so if you scoop it with the measuring cup, you end up with more flour than you need.

-• Lemon juice– Lemon juice is used to keep your peaches from browning while they cook.
-It helps keep their flavor and texture for the cobbler.
+• Lemon juice: It helps keep your peaches from browning while they cook.
+It helps preserve the flavor and texture of the cobbler.

-• Butter– You will need butter to grease your baking dish, as well as butter for the cobbler topping.
+• Butter: You’ll need butter to grease your baking dish, as well as butter for the cobbler topping.

-• Shortening– Shortening has a higher melting point than butter, so using it in your cobbler topping results in a higher rise with a soft interior texture and a crispy outer texture.
+• Shortening: Has a higher melting point than butter, which means using it in your cobbler topping results in a higher rise, a soft interior texture, and a crispy outer texture.

-• Milk-I use any milk I have on hand, but I prefer to use whole milk.
+• Milk: I use any milk I have on hand, but I prefer whole milk.

-• Eggs– Eggs work best when they are at room temperature.
-Set them on the counter about 30-minutes prior to using them.
+• Eggs: Eggs work best when they’re at room temperature.
+Set them on the counter about 30 minutes before using them.

-• Course Raw Sugar-This is totally optional, but adds a layer of sweetness and crunch to your topping.
+• Course Raw Sugar: This is optional, but adds a layer of sweetness and crunch to your topping.

 Items You May Need In The Kitchen